Time Boom X De Devil Dead

 Time Boom X De Devil Dead is a 1987 studio album by Lee Perry and Dub Syndicate.
 It was re-released in 1994 by On-U Sound and in 2001 by EMI Records.

 The album was something of a comeback for Perry.

 Critical reception

 Trouser Press wrote that "while perhaps lacking the eccentric edge of Perry’s own work, the LP is still weird and wonderful, a sample of some of the best avant-garde groove music being made today."
 Exclaim! called it Perry's best album of the 1980s.
-NME ranked it #34 on its "50 Best Albums of 1987" list.
+NME ranked it No. 34 on its "50 Best Albums of 1987" list.

 First release

 First release of the album was made in 1987.